-The Coyne family and their handsome Connemara gastropub date back three centuries – to 1892 – when Michael Coyne’s great-grandparents established a bar and grocery store, in Kilkieran.
+The Coyne family’s handsome Connemara gastropub has three centuries of history in its portfolio, traversing the ages all the way back to 1811, when Michael Coyne’s great-grandparents established a bar and grocery store, in little Kilkieran, near to Oyster Bay, south of Maam Cross.

-Today, the Coyne family have made that history brand new, with a sparkling gastropub that also boasts a fine artisan pantry, offering all the good things made by the producers and craftspeople of the region.
+Today, the Coyne family have made that legacy into something vibrant, cultured and utterly of its age, stewarding a sparkling modern Irish gastropub that also boasts an enticing West Coast Artisan Pantry, offering all the good things made by the producers and craftspeople of the region.

-It’s no exaggeration to say that Coyne’s incarnates the spirit of this most beautiful part of the Connemara Gaeltacht.
-Mr Coyne is an expert in the local Connemara culture, and a lecturer in Irish culture and heritage studies.
-Annemarie’s cooking strikes just the right note of elegant and unpretentious simplicity: Tigh Chadhain fish pie; hake with white wine sauce; smoked salmon on brown bread; scallops with black pudding and cauliflower purée.
+It’s no exaggeration to say that Coyne’s incarnates the spirit of this most beautiful part of the Connemara Gaeltacht, the spirit of hospitality, of music, of sociable food and drink.
+Michael Coyne is an expert in the local Connemara culture, and lectures in Irish culture and heritage studies.
+Annemarie Coyne’s cooking strikes just the right note of logical and unpretentious goodness: this is the place to enjoy poached lamb wrapped in seaweed, fresh Connemara mussels, and peerless fresh fish, and also rarities like wild Renvyle salmon.

-And when you look closely, you see the care taken in the selection of wines, the local craft beers, the locally roasted coffee beans.
-Coyne’s has gathered both the flavours and the dynamism of the new Connemara food generation, and is the perfect showcase for this smart new creativity.
-With a new plinth outside, and gazebos for the rare occasions when the sun doesn’t shine in Connemara, Coyne’s is a driven and dedicated destination, always improving.
+And when you look closely, you see the care taken in the selection of wines, the local Irish craft beers, the locally roasted coffee beans.
+Coyne’s has gathered the flavours and the dynamism of the new Connemara food generation, and the gastropub is the perfect showcase for this smart new creativity.
+With a new plinth outside, and gazebos for those rare occasions when the sun doesn’t shine in Connemara, Coyne’s is a driven and dedicated destination.

 More along the Galway coast